 The Catawba River and Landsford Canal State Park is home to the largest known stand of the rocky shoals’ spider lily, a flower species found predominantly in the Southeast.
 Activities in the park include picnicking, nature watching, and studying the canal structures.
 Fishing is permitted along the Catawba River, and a paddling trail runs through the park for canoes and kayaks

 To learn more, read about Landsford Canal State Park.
-You may also want to check out our guide to York County, South Carolina.

 Table Rock State Park is one of our area’s premier hiking destinations.
 Offering beautiful waterfalls, swimming holes, and trails from the leisure to the strenuous, all nestled in an incredible mountain forest setting.
 At just 30 miles from downtown Greenville, this park would make a great day trip for your next family adventure.